 In English essays, you will be supporting your arguments about literary texts by choosing appropriate supporting quotations from the texts themselves.
-You may also use and be quoting from other print and Web-based sources, such as critical essays, reviews, letters, and reference works.
+You may also use and be quoting from other print and digital sources, such as critical essays, reviews, letters, and reference works.
 All quotations must be integrated into your own writing.
 Here are some general rules:

-- Introduce your quotations so that your reader knows why you have chosen them. - Use brief quotations within your own sentences rather than long passages. - Integrate the grammar of your quotations into the grammar of your sentences. - Be accurate.
-Quote every word, and do not change the original spelling, capitalization, or punctuation.
+- Introduce your quotations so that your reader knows why you have chosen them. - Use brief quotations within your own sentences rather than long block quotations. - Integrate the grammar of your quotations into the grammar of your sentences. - Be accurate.
+Quote every word borrowed from your source, and do not change the original spelling, capitalization, or punctuation.
 If you must make changes, indicate you are doing so by using square brackets and/or ellipsis points (see Section 7e).